bcmichael/RNMR-Docs/docs/pulse_programming.md

 idea holds for setting up the phases of each step of the decoupling.

 The macro also loads the justcp pulse program via `EX JUSTCP`.
 It also has sections for setting up a couple of different phase cycles for the experiment.
-The `AMD` command sets the pahse cycle for the receiver and the `PPMD` command sets the phase cycle for the pulses that used the given ppmd in the pulse sequence.
+The `AMD` command sets the phase cycle for the receiver and the `PPMD` command sets the phase cycle for the pulses that used the given ppmd in the pulse sequence.
 In this case each number 1-4 refers to the phase values 0, 90, 180, and 270 degrees respectively.
 A sequence of modes is supplied to `PPMD`.
 Starting with the first mode the sequence is iterated over as multiple shots are taken.
 That is to say on the first shot the first mode is